-Whether you are pursuing Commerce with Maths or Commerce without Maths, you must have seen that Accountancy is one of the major Commerce subjects and has been bifurcated into 3 parts.
+Accountancy is one of the major commerce subjects, whether you are pursuing Commerce with Maths or Commerce without Maths, and has been bifurcated into 3 parts.
 It deals with a comprehensive understanding of the systematic and detailed recording of financial transactions of a business.
 Accounting plays an important role in running a business – track income and expenditure, provide investors, management and government with financial information and ensure statutory compliance.
 Through this blog, we will take a look at the Accountancy class 12 syllabus to help you thoroughly prepare for the upcoming exam.

 This Blog Includes:

 The coursework of Accountancy class 12 allows Commerce students to become familiar with the world of business and lays emphasise to strengthen the basics of different topics.
 Besides these the aim of the course is to:

 - Familiarise students with the emerging areas in financial statements.

 - Acquaint them with the fundamentals of accounting concepts and standards.